b97tsk/reactive-tree/README.md

 #### class Leaf: subject()

-Create an RxJS Subject for the leaf and returns it.
+Create a `Subject` for the leaf and returns it.
 Subsequent calls return the same one.

 The subject responds to `write()` and `subscribe()`.

 #### class Leaf: subscribe()

-Subscribe an RxJS Observable and returns an RxJS Subscription.
+Subscribe an `Observable` and returns a `Subscription`.
 A `write()` cancels this subscription.
 Each value emitted by this observable is written to the leaf, like `write()` but without canceling this subscription.

 #### class Leaf: unsubscribe()